 The integrative sciences provide a powerful approach to thinking about science as a unified discipline, while also exposing students to the distinct historical disciplines.

 The Human Body.
-High School Resource
+High School and Middle school Resources

 This curriculum explores how our bodies work and how they respond to environmental and lifestyle challenges.
 The objectives are to identify these health challenges, and to propose actions to stay healthy as individuals and as communities.